curability4apish/CS-Notes/README.md

 # CS-Notes
-Record educational text/articles about CS.
+A collection of an ameteur's notes about CS.